Global high-mix volume high-speed PCBA manufacturer

 To stay safe, always wear 0.3 mm thick gloves.
 Also, use EN 166 goggles to protect your eyes.
 Then, mix 15 g baking soda with 200 mL water.
 Use this to neutralize corrosion safely.

 Afterward, scrub it off with a 0.3 mm stainless steel brush.
 Once done, rinse the area with 500 mL of distilled water.
 After rinsing, dry it with air at 40 psi.
-Finally, dispose of the waste as hazardous material.
+Finally, waste should be disposed of as hazardous material.
 By following these steps, you reduce risks.

-A: Not always!
+A4: Not always!
 While corrosion looks bad, it doesn’t mean you must replace the battery.
 Instead, disconnect terminals using insulated pliers rated 1000V.
-Then, mix 10 g baking soda with 150 mL water to make a paste.
+Then, mix 10 g of baking soda with 150 mL of water to make a paste.
 Apply the paste to the corroded terminals.

 After that, scrub using a 1 mm carbon steel brush.
 Once clean, rinse it thoroughly with 500 mL of distilled water.
 Then, dry it completely before applying dielectric grease in a 0.5 mm layer.